Khaalid-oh/Blackbird-Login/README.md

-# BlackBird Login Form xxxxx
+# BlackBird Login Form xxx

 This project is a login form that includes input validation for email and password fields.
 The email validation is done using the email-validator library, while the password validation has the following requirements: